lightspeedwp/lsx-blog-customizer/readme.txt

 Our modern and lightweight [theme](https://lsx.lsdev.biz/) works perfectly with the Blog Customizer, improving internal linking, website SEO and user experience!

 == Gutenberg Compatible Plugin ==
 Have you updated to the new WordPress Gutenberg editor?
 We've got you covered!
-The LSX Blog Customizer Plugin has been optimised for the Gutenberg update.
+The LSX Blog Customizer Plugin has been optimized for the Gutenberg update.
 Check out our [release post](https://lsx.lsdev.biz/lsx-blocks-available-on-wordpress-org/) on the update for more information.

 == It's free, and always will be. ==
 We’re firm believers in open source - that’s why the [LSX Blog Customizer](https://lsx.lsdev.biz/extensions/lsx-blog-customizer/) is free, and that won't change.
 We are constantly maintaining and updating our extension so you have the latest and greatest abilities on your LSX Theme powered site.